 All audit recommendations are logged and followed up by senior management.
-The Quality Team are responsible for maintaining the Audit Tracker and Action Plan to ensure actions are implemented and evidenced and the tracker is reviewed by the Audit and Risk Committee at every meeting.
+TIAA are responsible for maintaining the Audit Tracker and Action Plan to ensure actions are implemented and evidenced and the tracker is reviewed by the Audit and Risk Committee.